duncanesmith/lsclib/README.md

 lsclib hopes to short-circuit the learning curve associated with breaking into the field, and present results in both an academic and commercial context.
-This repository will continue to become more sophisticated, but for now relies heavily upon the paper submitted for publishing entitled "An open-source Monte Carlo ray-trace simulation tool for luminescent solar concentrators with validation studies employing scattering phosphor films".
+This repository will continue to become more sophisticated, but for now relies heavily upon the paper submitted for publishing entitled "An Open-source Monte Carlo Ray-Tracing Simulation Tool for Luminescent Solar Concentrators With Validation Studies Employing Scattering Phosphor Films".
 Download the repository to get started!

 While lsclib is growing and improving, the visitor to this repository is also encouraged to visit [pvtrace](https://github.com/danieljfarrell/pvtrace).